 If a student previously left the college after failing to make satisfactory academic progress and returns to the university, the student is required to appeal his/her status.
 The student must also be on an academic plan.
 If the appeal is granted, the student is placed on financial aid probation for one semester.
 The student’s academic status will be reviewed after the semester to determine if the student successfully achieved satisfactory academic progress.

 State grant financial aid requirements

 State grants may have a different standard of academic progress then the federal standards.
 Students who have other state grant funds should check with their state for academic eligibility requirements.

 Pennsylvania state grant recipients are required to complete 24 credits per academic year to retain Pennsylvania State Grant assistance.
 The Financial Aid Office will notify students in writing if they have failed to make this requirement.

 Students’ decisions to withdraw from courses after the term begins may affect their ability to complete the academic standards for state or federal assistance.
-It is the students’ responsibility to contact the Financial Aid Office to verify the affect that any course withdrawal may have on financial aid eligibility.
+It is the students’ responsibility to contact the Office of Financial Aid to verify the affect that any course withdrawal may have on financial aid eligibility.